Skip to main content

 Nearly 87 percent of alumni accounts would fit in free Google storage and nearly ten percent would fit in a $1.99 per month account

-About four in five alumni don't use Cornell Google Drive.
-Of the alumni who use Drive, nearly 87% have storage that would fit into a free personal Google account available to individuals, but not through Cornell.
+As of June 2022, about four in five alumni didn't use Cornell Google Drive.
+Of the alumni who did, nearly 87% had storage that would fit into a free personal Google account available to individuals, but not through Cornell.
 More than 96% could fit into a 100 GB personal account that costs $1.99 per month which is also available to individuals, but not through Cornell.
 It would cost Cornell much more to buy an equivalent amount of storage.

 Summary and Next Steps